kvz/deprecated/README.md

         // Semi-important:
         // You want to use the datasource schema, and still be able to set
         // $useTable to false.
-So:
-        function schema ($field = false) {
+So we override Cake's schema with that exception: function schema ($field = false) {
             if (!is_array($this->_schema) || $field === true) {
                 $db =& ConnectionManager::getDataSource($this->useDbConfig);